 Functions are blocks of instructions that perform a specific task in programming.
 Once a function has been declared, it can be reused multiple times.
 The main benefit of using functions is that it can reduce the number of lines of code you write.

 When you’re working with functions in Python, you will encounter the return statement.
 This statement stops a function from executing and returns values from a function to the main program.

 In this tutorial, we are going to discuss how the return statement works and using return to send values to a main program.

 Python includes a number of built-in functions—such as print(), str(), and len()—which perform specific tasks.

 You can declare your own Python function using the def keyword.
 After using the def keyword, you should state the name of your function.
 Then, you should specify by a set of parentheses.
 The parenthesis can hold any parameters that you want your function to accept.

 Here’s the syntax for declaring a function in Python:

-This is useful because it allows us to process data within a function, then return it so that we can use that data throughout our program.
-Data processed within a function is only accessible within the function—it has what is called
+This is useful because it allows us to process data within a function.
+Then, we can return the data to our main program, so we can use it outside our function.

 Here’s the syntax for the return keyword: